damienbod/MfaServer/README_DEVELOPMENT.md

 ## MFA Server using FIDO

-Update the app.settings to deploy
+Update the app.settings to deploy.
+The ServerDomain MUST match the deployed domain.

 ```
   "Fido2": {